mcfunley/better-keynote-export/README.md

 # keynote-export

-This is a script that can export Keynote presentations in formats that are better for sharing them as standalone documents.
+This is a program that can export Keynote presentations in formats that are better for sharing them.

+* It generates an html presentation in a [minimalist, reader-friendly format](https://boringtechnology.club).
+* It generates a nicely-formatted PDF [like this one](https://speakerdeck.com/mcfunley/deploying-often-is-a-very-good-idea), suitable for uploading to Speakerdeck or others.

 Natively,

 * Keynote will export slides with presenter notes as a PDF.
 But the resulting formatting is terrible, giving 50% of each page of the PDF up to the notes.
 * Keynote will export an HTML document, but it won't include presenter notes with it.

-This script addresses both of these issues.
+This program addresses both of these issues.

-* It generates a nicely-formatted PDF [like this one](https://speakerdeck.com/mcfunley/deploying-often-is-a-very-good-idea), suitable for uploading to Speakerdeck or others.
-* It generates an html presentation in a minimalist, reader-friendly format inspired by [Maciej Cegłowski](http://idlewords.com/talks/).

 ## Setup
 You can install this program using [pipx](https://github.com/pypa/pipx):